mlin/sqlite_web_vfs/README.md

 ### Advanced optimization: helper .dbi files

 To further streamline the access pattern, the extension can utilize a small .dbi helper file served alongside the main database file.
 Opening a given `web_url`, the extension automatically probes for it by appending `.dbi` to the URL (unless it has a query string).
-If it doesn't find that for any reason, main database access falls back to non-dbi mode.
+If that can't be downloaded for any reason, main database access falls back to non-dbi mode.
 Increase the log level to 3 or higher to see which mode is used.

 The automatic probe can be overridden by setting `&web_dbi_url=` to different percent-encoded URL for the .dbi file, or to a local `file:/path/to.dbi` downloaded beforehand.
 Use the latter approach to save multiple connections from each having to fetch the .dbi separately.
 Lastly, set `&web_nodbi=1` or `SQLITE_WEB_NODBI=1` to disable this feature entirely.